fdegalez/lncrna_PutOrtho/README.md

 The **first sub-table** provides information about the lncRNAs identified as potential orthologs in the source species and contains:
 - the ID(s) of the lncRNAs and the IDs of the PCGs up and down
 - the respective orientation of the lncRNAs and PCGs
-- the relative configuration of the lncRNA with respect to the two PCGs  (see XX file)
+- the relative configuration of the lncRNA with respect to the two PCGs  (see ""method1_relativeConfigurationfile.png"")
 - the distance of the lncRNA from the two PCGs